thelang-io/docs.thelang.io/docs/guides/types.md

 ```

 ## Optional
-You can find more information about optional type in [this guide](/guides/optionals.html).
+You can find out more in [optionals guide](/guides/optionals.html).

 ```the
 main {